uber-go/fx/docs/modules.md

    )
    ```

-4. Lastly, if your module needs to decorate its dependencies
+4. If your module needs to decorate its dependencies
    before consuming them, add an `fx.Decorate` call for it.

    ```go mdox-exec='region ex/modules/module.go decorate'